slamora/brackets-wiki/Collecting End of Sprint Stats.md

 #### Commits & files

-* **Number of commits** - use a link of the form https://github.com/adobe/brackets/compare/sprint-XX...sprint-YY (use `release` as the endpoint if we haven't tagged the build yet).
+* **Number of commits** - use a link of the form https://github.com/adobe/brackets/compare/release-0.XX...release-0.YY (use just `release` as the endpoint if we haven't tagged the build yet).
 Then do the same for brackets-shell and sum together the number of commits.
 * **Number of files touched** - same as above

 #### Pull requests

 1. Install Peter's "Brackets Reports" extension / make sure you have the latest (>= 1.3.0)
-2. Find the day the _previous_ sprint branched to `release` (usually close to the time the _current_ sprint's "set-sprint number" PR landed).
+2. Find the day the _previous_ sprint branched to `release` (usually just before the time the _current_ sprint's "set-sprint number" PR landed).
 3. In the extension, edit _GitHubReports.js_ and change the value of `END_LAST_SPRINT` to the start of that day (following the date format shown in the code)
 4. Reload Brackets
 5. Run _View > Brackets Reports > Pull Requests in Sprint_